andrea-acampora/nestjs-ddd-quickstarter/README.md

 Architecture_ and _Functional Programming_ best practices combined with some _DevOps_ techniques such as _Continuous
 Integration_, _Continuous Delivery_ and _Quality Assurance_.

-The project is completely open source using the **MIT** license, feel free to contribute by opening an [issue](https://github.com/andrea-acampora/nestjs-ddd-devops/issues/new/choose), a [pull request](https://github.com/andrea-acampora/nestjs-ddd-devops/compare) or a [discussion topic](https://github.com/andrea-acampora/nestjs-ddd-devops/discussions/new/choose).
+The project is completely open source under the **MIT** license, feel free to contribute by opening an [issue](https://github.com/andrea-acampora/nestjs-ddd-devops/issues/new/choose), a [pull request](https://github.com/andrea-acampora/nestjs-ddd-devops/compare) or a [discussion topic](https://github.com/andrea-acampora/nestjs-ddd-devops/discussions/new/choose).

 In the following chapters you will find a description of the main choices, technologies and techniques adopted.

-**DISCLAIMER**: This page is not an article about Domain-Driven Design or Clean Architecture: the sole purpose of this page is to explain some of the principles and techniques used in this project.
+**DISCLAIMER**: This page is not an article about _Domain-Driven Design_ or _Clean Architecture_: the sole purpose of this page is to explain some of the principles and techniques used in this project.
 For some of the chapters there is an introduction and a basic explanation to provide all the elements necessary to understand the choices made.

 ## Stack